Web Analytics

 Let’s consider a real estate scenario.

 A realtor aims to develop a model to estimate house prices based on size, number of rooms, and location.
+To achieve this, they gather data and construct a multiple linear regression model based on existing literature.

 Conclusion